 - Where 100,000 U.S. troops are stationed in Europe

 - Why Ukraine wants a no-fly zone — but is unlikely to get one

-Editor's note: This story has been updated with new details from the NATO Summit in Madrid.
+Editor's note: This story has been updated with new details throughout.